symbiote-library/docker-project/readme.md

 ## Environment variables

-The following environment variables are used by the `docker-compose.yml` and can be overriden:
+The following environment variables are exported to `docker-compose.yml` and can/should be defined:

 #### Project variables (defined in remote `docker.env` file)
 * `DOCKER_CONTAINERS`: List of containers to start when you run `du.sh`.
 Defaults to `apache php phpcli adminer mysql node`.